 Lift one leg, while balancing so that the knee points straight out and the toe points up; as much as possible.
 Keep your core engaged.
 The main concern here is feeling stable.
 Get to the point where balancing like this feels confident.
 Feel your hands and forearms assisting you with your weight.

-Finally, when ready, extend the other leg.
+Finally, when you are ready, extend the other leg.
 Breathe deeply and keep your core engaged for as long as you remain in the headstand pose.

 When done with focus, strength, and care, headstands can be an invigorating part of your yoga practice.
 The pose requires skill and mental fortitude.
 It also develops your core strength and challenges your whole body—from your shoulders to your toes, helping you improve your balance.